aesvic/aesvic/README.md

 </p>

 ***
-. . . graphic creds ; graphic was made by me ! gif was drawn and storyboarded by me as well .
+. . . graphic creds ; graphics were all made by me !